6 Reasons to Visit the Northeast

 4. Visit the Statue of Liberty and Ellis Island

 While New York City offers no shortage of things to do, you can’t visit the Big Apple without taking the ferry to Liberty Island and Ellis Island to see the Statue of Liberty, one of the most notable statues in the world.
 Free guided tours are offered on the island by park rangers.
 Each ferry ticket also includes an audio tour to the Ellis Island National Museum of Immigration for visitors to discover the stories of the 12 million immigrants who entered the U.S. through Ellis Island.

 5. Walk the Promenade in Cape May

 Known as the Queen of the Seaside Resorts, this New Jersey jewel has even been declared a National Historic Landmark.
-Not only does this walkable seashore town have beautiful beaches, but they also offer history and art museums, and a whale and dolphin watching tour!
-After a day of walking the promenade and visiting beaches, head to the Cape May Day Spa for some pampering before checking out one of their wineries, and enjoy dinner at an oceanfront restaurant.
+Not only does this walkable seashore town have beautiful beaches, but they also offer history and art museums and a whale and dolphin watching tour!
+After a day of walking the promenade and visiting beaches, head to the Cape May Day Spa for some pampering before checking out one of their wineries and enjoying dinner at an oceanfront restaurant.

 6. The Pittsburgh Zoo and PPG Aquarium

 The Pittsburgh Zoo in Pennsylvania offers a variety of exhibits and events for every animal lover.
 In addition to a thriving animal population, they host unique events, like lantern festivals, trick-or-treating at the zoo, and pop-ups to enjoy local goods.
 You can even schedule a “Wild Encounters” experience to get a behind-the-scenes look at wildlife behavior.